gaiacrav/gaiacrav/README.md

 <h1 align="center"> Hi I'm Gaia 👩🏼‍💻 👋 </h1>
-<h3 align="center">📌 Looking for a new opportunity working as a **Product Manager** </h3>
+<h3 align="center">📌 Looking for a new opportunity working as a Product Manager </h3>

-- 🔭 I’m currently working on HiThere! 🎬 http://www.hithereapp.fun/
+- 🔭 I’m currently working on 🎬 [HiThere!](http://www.hithereapp.fun/)
 - 💻 I’m currently learning **Javascript** and **React**
 - 👯 I’m looking to collaborate on fun front-end/UI projects using **HTML**, **CSS** and **Bootsrap 4.0**
 - 💬 Ask me about **HTML**, **CSS**, **Bootsrap**, **Ruby** and **Ruby on Rails**
-- 📫 How to reach me: gcravesana@gmail.com
+- 📫 Reach me at: gcravesana@gmail.com

 <h4>📍 Let's connect on: